-7.3 Withdrawing from a Program
+5.3 Withdrawing from a Program

-When a student withdraws from a program, a program withdrawal form must be completed and signed by the student and parent/guardian.
-The form must then be sent to Rosedale who will confirm acceptance of the form and process the document.
-Only when the Rosedale has contacted the student or parent/guardian to confirm withdrawal from a program is a student considered withdrawn.
+When a student withdraws from a program, a program withdrawal form must be completed and signed by the student and his or her parent/guardian.
+The form must then be sent to the Rosedale academic administration team who will confirm acceptance of the form and process the document.
+Only when the Rosedale academic administration team has contacted the student or parent/guardian to confirm withdrawal from a program is a student considered withdrawn.

-7.4 Additional Credit Course
+5.4 Additional Credit Course